Best All-Terrain Tires for Highway Use in 2026

 Tradeoff: Some drivers report a firmer ride compared with softer, more comfort-tuned all-terrain tires.

-Best for: Drivers who want all-terrain capability plus strong all-season traction and low noise.
+Best for: Drivers who want all-terrain capability plus strong daily comfort and lower road noise.

-Highway feel: Comfortable and quiet for an all-terrain, with confident control on dry and wet roads.
+Highway feel: Comfortable and quiet for an all-terrain, with confident control on dry roads and useful wet-road manners when properly matched to the vehicle.

 1) BFGoodrich All-Terrain T/A KO3

-Best for: The overall strongest “one tire” option for highway driving, rain, snow, and off-road use.
+Best for: The overall strongest “one tire” option for highway driving, rain, snow, gravel, and off-road use.

-Highway feel: Excellent dry pavement manners and strong rain performance.
-It is not the quietest option on this list, but the hum is usually manageable for many drivers.
+Highway feel: Stable and confident on pavement for an aggressive all-terrain.
+It is not the quietest option on this list, but the hum is usually manageable for drivers who want real all-terrain capability.

-Tradeoff: Typically heavier and priced higher than some competitors.
+Tradeoff: Typically heavier and priced higher than some comfort-first all-terrain competitors.

 ⚙️ Highway performance checklist: what to verify during purchase